Axwabo/BoatRaicing/README.md

 Maybe treat this as if you were super skillful :3

 The music can pop a little when it loops, I couldn't do much about it :(

+Bouncing off the wall when going sideways applies torque in the wrong direction.
+Yet again, I blame this wonderful game engine (it's actually not my fault).

 Touchscreens aren't supported yet.